1) What is a Shipping API?

 7.6) Aftership API

-- Aftership is a Hong Kong-based shipping software that is known for its tracking services.
-It offers quick integration with the Aftership API that enables you to integrate with multiple carriers.
+- Aftership is a Hong Kong-based shipping software known for its tracking services.
+It offers quick integration with the Aftership API, enabling you to integrate with multiple carriers.
 Once implemented, this shipping API integration will give you access to this range of services:

 - A shipping tracking API that tracks all orders and displays statuses on a branded tracking page